 Once installed, the

 fzf binary (which is a file) is stored to your path.
-The path is a set of directories for your shell environment to look for files that can be executed.
+The path is a set of directories for your shell environment to look for files that can run.
 This is defined in your shell environment and tools downloaded from brew are typically stored at

 /opt/homebrew/bin.
 There are also many binaries pre-installed on your computer (beyond

 The most important thing to know is that these scripts that your run have full access to your computer, so make sure to download them responsibly!

 Binaries or we can use third party package tools like home brew to install additional binaries onto our computer.
 I hope all of this makes sense.
 Let’s chat for a second.